There’s a line people say about being careful in fear that history may repeat itself. But is that the same when it comes to finding a new job?

 I know I feel as if I’ve paid multiple dues.
 I’ve learned the ins and outs of press releases (though you can always improve), how to put together events, how to budget, how to strategize, etc but it doesn’t matter unless you can convince others of your value or skill.
 And then, there’s trying to standout in a big application portal that literally sees thousands of applicants that could be as good or better than you.

 You look on Linkedin or Indeed (job portals I recommend BTW) and you’re greeted by hundreds upon thousands of jobs.
 But overtime, they all blend together.
 Nothing seems original.
 Nothing seems perfect.
 Nothing seems like it will ever measure up to what you think you want and deserve.
-It all just feels like you’ve been birthed by college again and you’re sticking your hand up with the hopes someone will grab onto you and say “you’re the one I want.”
+It all just feels like you’ve been thrown out to sea by college and you’re sticking your hand up with the hopes someone will grab onto you and say “you’re the one I want.”
 I just can’t with that and that feeling.
 Alas, that’s how things work.